0xjessel/earthquake-bot/README.md

 `fetch_and_post_earthquake.py` is run via a cron job on Dreamhost that is scheduled to run every 5 minutes.

 `fetch_new_earthquakes()` gets the latest data from the USGS API.
-Using Oakland, CA as the reference point, the script filters earthquakes based on distance and magnitude:
+Using SFO Airport as the reference point, the script monitors earthquakes within a 300-mile radius and filters them based on distance and magnitude:

-- Within 20 miles: Reports ALL earthquakes
+- Within 25 miles: Reports ALL earthquakes
-- 20-100 miles: Reports earthquakes M2.0 and above
+- 25-50 miles: Reports earthquakes M2.0 and above
+- 50-100 miles: Reports earthquakes M4.0 and above
+- 100-250 miles: Reports earthquakes M5.0 and above
-- Beyond 100 miles: Reports only strong earthquakes (M4.5+)
+- 250-300 miles: Reports earthquakes M7.0 and above

 `post_to_threads()` takes the earthquake data and calls the threads API to publish a post.
 I include the USGS link to the earthquake details plus a google maps link to the coordinates of the earthquake epicenter.